 Partial Payment Installment Agreement

 Requesting to pay in installments is less time consuming than requesting for an OIC.
-Through this system, the tax payer can pay back his tax debt in regular monthly installments.
+Through this system, the taxpayer can pay back his tax debt in regular monthly installments.
 Once the terms of the installment are fulfilled, the remaining debt is forgiven.
 Such partial-payment installments are a very easy way to get out of IRS tax debt with the help of a tax lawyer.